 - Rental or lease costs of computers.
-This could include payments made to cloud service providers (CSPs) for the cost of renting server space, as longs as payments are related to hosting software under development versus payments for hosting a stable software release.
+This could include payments made to cloud service providers for the cost of renting server space, as longs as payments are related to hosting software under development versus payments for hosting a stable software release.

-For example, a company with $500,000 of eligible expenses—let’s say engineering costs—could have a credit of $50,000, while a company with over $2.5 million in eligible expenses in 2016 could have a credit subject to the full $250,000 annual limitation.
+For example, a company with $500,000 of eligible expenses—let’s say engineering costs—could receive a $50,000 credit.
+On the other hand, a company with over $2.5 million in eligible expenses in 2017 could receive a credit equal to the full $250,000 annual limitation.

 Social Security Tax

-Accordingly, a company would need to have more than $4 million in annual payroll subject to social security tax and $2.5 million in eligible R&D costs to offset the maximum $250,000 in payroll taxes each year under the new law.
+Accordingly, a company would need to have more than $4 million in annual payroll subject to Social Security tax and $2.5 million in eligible R&D costs to offset the maximum $250,000 in payroll taxes each year under the new law.

-Most employers are required to deposit their payroll taxes to the federal government on a monthly or semiweekly basis and also file a quarterly payroll tax return (Form 941).
-The credit will be applied against the Social Security tax on the quarterly return, not when it’s deposited monthly or semiweekly.
+Most employers are required to deposit their payroll taxes to the federal government on a monthly or semiweekly basis as well as file a quarterly payroll tax return via Form 941.
+However, the credit will be applied against the Social Security tax on the quarterly return—not when it’s deposited monthly or semiweekly.

-Once a company starts to use these credits, they see a much higher level of scrutiny from the IRS.
-In fact, R&D credits are often a high priority for the agency every year and it’s assembled project teams by industry with technical specialists that assist in reviewing R&D credit claims.
+Once a company starts using this credit, they receive a much higher level of scrutiny from the IRS.
+R&D credits are often a high priority for the agency, which assembles industry-specific project teams with technical specialists that assist in reviewing R&D credit claims.

-Although many companies in the technology industry are likely engaged in activities that would otherwise be eligible for R&D credits, the rules surrounding the credit are complex and ever-changing.
+Although many companies in the technology industry are likely engaged in activities that would otherwise be eligible for R&D credits, the rules surrounding the credit are complex and always changing.
 New legislation, regulations, court cases, and IRS guidelines have drastically shifted the landscape of R&D tax law over the past few years and will continue to do so in the future.

-To deter companies from claiming credits without the proper level of review and documentation, the IRS has the ability to impose penalties in excess of 20 percent of the credit amounts claimed.
-For example, if a taxpayer claims a $250,000 R&D credit and the credit is then audited by the IRS, it’s possible that the agency could deny the entire credit and fine the company with accuracy-related penalties in excess of $50,000.
+To deter companies from claiming credits without the proper level of review and documentation, the IRS can impose penalties greater than 20% of the credit amount claimed.
+For example, if a taxpayer claims a $250,000 R&D credit and the credit is then audited by the IRS, it’s possible the agency could deny the entire credit and fine the company with accuracy-related penalties exceeding $50,000.

-What should I know about documentation?
+What should companies know about documentation?

-It’s important that companies have the right documentation in place.
+It’s important companies have the right documentation in place.
 It’s also key to know there isn’t a one-size-fits-all approach to documentation.
 The level of documentation deemed to be adequate varies based on the size and scope of the credit amounts claimed.

 Taxpayers who have some level of familiarity with the R&D credit should carefully evaluate their methodology and documentation standards with respect to R&D credits being used under the new rules.

-All public companies and entities adhering to US generally accepted accounting principles (GAAP) are required to analyze and disclose uncertain tax positions on their financial statements.
+All public companies and entities adhering to US generally accepted accounting principles are required to analyze and disclose uncertain tax positions on their financial statements.
 Many corporations are also required to report those positions on their federal income tax return.

 We're Here to Help